 There are a few fantastic local shows that are consistently here in Chicago.
-Comedy Sportz is known for their hilarious short-form improv shows.
+Comedy Sportz is known for its hilarious short-form improv shows.

-Barrel of Monkey’s performs a family-friendly show called “That’s Weird Grandma” every Monday night that will get everyone to giggle.
+Barrel of Monkeys performs a family-friendly show called “That’s Weird Grandma” every Monday night that will get everyone to giggle.

 Many of the museums offer special events where the kids can spend the night amongst the exhibits - whether it is dinosaurs or butterflies depends on the museum.

-They offer kid friendly activities and tours of the museums and an unforgettable way to experience some of the iconic sites of Chicago.
+They offer kid-friendly activities and tours of the museums and an unforgettable way to experience some of the iconic sites of Chicago.

 There is also a Medieval Times nearby if you want to enjoy a meal while watching knights joust.

 Most of Chicago's biggest museums and attractions are geared towards families so it won't be hard to find a number of things to do with kids.

 Click on the link to be directed to more information about each museum.